OpenEnergyPlatform/oemetadata/README.md

 ## Contributing

-For further contributing infos and conventions see: [CONTRIBUTING.md](./CONTRIBUTING.md)
+For further contributing infos and conventions see: [CONTRIBUTING.md](https://github.com/OpenEnergyPlatform/oemetadata/blob/develop/CONTRIBUTING.md)

 ## Release a new version
-See the complete instructions in the [RELEASE_PROCEDURE](./RELEASE_PROCEDURE.md).
+See the complete instructions in the [RELEASE_PROCEDURE](https://github.com/OpenEnergyPlatform/oemetadata/blob/develop/RELEASE_PROCEDURE.md).

 ### Make PyPI release:

-First bump version in setup.py, then:
+1. Update the version in the setup.py file to reflect the new version number.
+2. Follow these steps to utilize the release automation workflow:

+Testing Stage:

+- Create a new branch named "release/branch-name" to test your changes.
+- Make sure all your changes are included in a single commit (until a more efficient workflow is determined).
+- The release automation workflow is automatically exceuted, which will attempt to upload the package to the test.PyPI repository.
+- If the upload is successful, the workflow will fail on subsequent attempts (as it should only be uploaded once successfully).

+Deployment Stage:

+- Merge the release branch into the "master" or "main" branch, depending on your repository's default branch.
+- Publish a release on GitHub, documenting the changes made in this version.
+- This action will trigger the automated workflow to release the new version to the official PyPI repository.

+Manual steps are:

 ```
 python3 setup.py sdist bdist_wheel